PacificBiosciences/pb-assembly/README.md

 if you don't know your genome size, are unsure of the `seed_coverage` you would like to use or if you would rather just leverage all reads above a specific length, you can use the the `length_cutoff` flag to manually set that limit.
 It's important to note that whatever value `length_cutoff` gets set to is a limit that carries through to the unzipping algorithm, and any reads smaller than that cutoff will not be used for phasing.
-If you're just assembling, there is probably no harm in setting `length_cutoff` high.
-If you are unzipping however, then you will be artificially limiting your phasing dataset and it's probably in your interest to have a lower `length_cutoff`.
+For assembly alone, there is likely no harm in setting a high `length_cutoff`, unless you are expecting a certain feature like micro chromosomes or short circular plasmids.
+Howevere, if you are planning to unzip, then you will be artificially limiting your phasing dataset and it's probably in your interest to have a lower `length_cutoff`.

 Overlap options for `daligner` are set with the `pa_HPCdaligner_option` and `pa_daligner_option` flags.
-Previous versions of FALCON had a single parameter, however currently this was broken into two flags, one that affects requested resources `pa_HPCdaligner_option` and one that affects the overlap search `pa_daligner_option`.
+Previous versions of FALCON had a single parameter.
+This is now split into two flags, one that affects requested resources `pa_HPCdaligner_option` and one that affects the overlap search `pa_daligner_option`.
 For `pa_HPCdaligner_option`, the `-v` parameter is passed to the `LAsort` and `LAmerge` programs while `-B` and `-M` parameters are passed to the `daligner` sub-commands.
 To understand the theory and how to configure `daligner` see